Notre Dame shut out Michigan State on February 26th, in the Eck Tennis Pavilion.

 He is the only Navy men's tennis coach that never lost to Army and he was named the Mid-Atlantic Conference Coach of the Year in three consecutive seasons from 1978-80 before guiding the Middies to a 22-3 record in 1982.
 In addition to his tennis duties at Navy, Bayliss was an assistant professor of English and an associate professor of physical education.
 He also coached Navy's squash team to a 42-16 (.724) record from 1978-1982.
 In the fall of 2005, Navy recognized Bayliss with both a plaque in the squash facility and the renaming of one of the tennis courts in his honor.

-Bayliss remains nationally esteemed in his profession.
-He has lectured at the (USTA) program for teaching professionals and at the National Tennis Coaches convention.
-He oversees the Notre Dame tennis camps in the summer and completed the USTA's High Performance Coaching Program in 2002.
+Bayliss was nationally esteemed in his profession.
+He lectured at the (USTA) program for teaching professionals and at the National Tennis Coaches convention.
+He oversaw the Notre Dame tennis camps in the summer and completed the USTA's High Performance Coaching Program in 2002.
 In 2005, he traveled to Wimbledon to participate in a High Performance Continuing Education Program organized by the USTA.

-Assistant coaches have benefited from spending time under Bayliss, as four have been named the top assistant in the Midwest Region since 1997.
+Assistant coaches have benefited from spending time under Bayliss, as five have been named the top assistant in the Midwest Region since 1997.
 Four recent Irish assistants have gone on to head coaching positions.
 Brian Kalbas stayed on as an assistant under his former coach after graduating in 1989, eventually leaving for the head women's tennis job at William & Mary.
 Kalbas is a two-time National Coach of the Year and now serves as head coach of North Carolina.
 Billy Pate (2000-02) was formerly the head coach at Alabama.
 Todd Doebler is the head coach of the men's and women's teams at Colorado College and Mike Morgan is the head coach at Middlebury.
+Finally, current Notre Dame head coach Ryan Sachire served as an assistant coach under Bayliss for six seasons.

 Bayliss received his bachelor of arts degree in English at the University of Richmond (1966), where he also captained the tennis team and was a member of the basketball squad as a freshman.
 In 2002, he was inducted into the University of Richmond Athletics Hall of Fame.
 A member of Omicron Delta Kappa (national leadership fraternity), he completed his master's degree in English at Richmond in 1971.